4 Sources

 Source: Economic Times

-Crusoe is engaged in large-scale infrastructure, including a 1.2GW campus for OpenAI in Abilene, Texas, set for mid-2026 completion
+Crusoe is at the forefront of building large-scale AI data centers.
+The company is constructing a 1.2GW campus for OpenAI in Abilene, Texas, with an estimated cost of $12 billion and a completion date set for mid-2026

 .